 Every medical team working in nursing facilities in the state of Illinois are required to notify the resident, resident’s physician and resident’s responsible family member anytime there is a change in the resident’s condition.
 This protocol is established and enforced as a way to ensure that the resident receives the highest level of care and to minimize the potential of diminishing their overall health.
-Unfortunately, the Moline elder abuse attorneys at Rosenfeld Injury Lawyers have represented many residents who have suffered serious harm or died prematurely as a result of negligent care by nursing staff who failed to follow protocols.
+Unfortunately, the Moline elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many residents who have suffered serious harm or died prematurely as a result of negligent care by nursing staff who failed to follow protocols.

 Rosewood Care Center of Moline